MichaelStephan/functionaltestingstrategy/functional_test_strategy_in_yaas.md

 ***Acceptance testing:*** is a term used in agile software development methodologies referring to the functional testing of a user story by the software development team during the implementation phase.
 The product owner specifies scenarios to test when a user story has been correctly implemented.
 A story can have one or many acceptance tests, whatever it takes to ensure the functionality works.
 Acceptance tests are black-box system tests.
 Each acceptance test represents some expected result from the service

 ***Contract testing:*** most services have dependencies to other services to fulfill their functionality.
-An interface contract test guarantees that dependent services do not change their contract which would result in service malfunction
+An interface contract test guarantees that dependent services do not change their contract which would result in service malfunction.

-***Smoke testing:*** is non-exhaustive software testing, ascertaining that the most crucial functions of a program work, but not bothering with finer details
+***Smoke testing:*** is non-exhaustive software testing, ascertaining that the most crucial functions of a program work, but not bothering with finer details.

 All test types will be illustrated in examples.